-Investment securities to collateralize deposits of Navarro College shall be U.S. Government debt obligations, U.S. Agency debt obligations, State of Texas, local municipalities and district debt obligations.
-All investment securities will be held at the Federal Reserve Bank, the Federal Home Loan Bank or at a third party bank as approved by the College.
+Investment securities to collateralize deposits of Navarro College shall be U.S. Government debt obligations, U.S. Agency debt obligations, State of Texas, local municipalities and district debt obligations and letters of credit.
+All investment securities will be held at the Federal Reserve Bank, the Federal Home Loan Bank or at a third-party bank as approved by the College.

-All substitution of security collateral shall be approved by the Investment Committee composed of the Vice-President for Finance and Administration, the Comptroller, and the Chief Accountant.
+All substitution of security collateral shall be approved by the Vice-President for Finance and/or the Comptroller.

 In accordance with H.B.
-3459, the College requires the collateral pledged on mortgage backed securities pledged to the District be in an amount of not less than 110% of the market value of the securities.
+3459, the College requires the collateral pledged on mortgage-backed securities pledged to the District be in an amount of not less than 110% of the market value of the securities.